Blood and Wine: Plot

-Victor and Alex visit Jason's friend Henry in an attempt to learn Jason's whereabouts.
+Alex and Victor visit Jason's friend Henry in an attempt to learn his whereabouts.
 Victor, who is dying of tuberculosis and determined to profit from the heist, assaults Henry before Alex realizes he doesn't know anything.
 The pair contact various jewelers to be on the lookout for the necklace and get a report from Jason's appraiser.
 Arriving in Key Largo, Victor pretends to flirt with Suzanne, but Jason, who has gotten a description of Henry's assailant, realizes who he is.
 After a fight, Jason flees with his mother in their car.
-Victor and Alex give chase and cause an accident that kills Suzanne.
-Although injured, Jason discharges himself from the hospital and returns to Miami to kill his stepfather, only to find Gabriela in Alex's bed.
+Alex and Victor give chase and cause an accident that kills Suzanne.
+Although injured, Jason discharges himself from the hospital and returns to Miami to kill Alex, only to find Gabriela in his bed.
 After a brief argument, the two reconcile.

-Alex discovers Jason and Gabriela the next morning, and accuses her of sleeping with his stepson.
+Alex discovers Jason and Gabriela the next morning, accusing her of sleeping with his stepson.
 Victor confronts Jason, who tricks him into thinking that he has returned the necklace to Alex.
 Victor goes to Alex's house and attacks him before collapsing from exhaustion, whereupon Alex smothers Victor with a pillow.
-That night, Jason shows the necklace to Gabriela.
+Jason returns to find Victor floating in the pool.
+Searching his pockets, he finds the photo of Alex holding the pilfered necklace.
+That night, Jason shows the necklace to Gabriela and confesses that he used one stone to help buy a cabin cruiser from his friend, Henry.
 The next day, she calls Alex and they search Jason's boat, but Jason, anticipating this, confronts them and he and Alex fight.

 Eventually, Jason crushes Alex between the boat and the dock, severely injuring him, before fleeing the scene.
-Gabriela, who had fled with the necklace, returns and leaves it with Alex, insisting that she doesn't want it, but pilfers one of the diamonds before she leaves.
+Gabriela, who had fled with the necklace, returns and leaves it with Alex, insisting that she doesn't want it, but takes one of the diamonds before she leaves.
 With an ambulance and the police on the way, a defeated Alex realizes he has no choice but to dispose of the necklace and throws it into the ocean.
+Unbeknownst to him, Jason has hidden the incriminating photo in a travel bag that the police will certainly search.
+The film ends with Jason, alone on the boat, sailing off into the setting sun on the horizon.